tacodevs/taskcollect/README.md

   1. Ensure that the contents of the repository's `res/` folder are copied into `$home/res/taskcollect/` where `$home` is the current user's home directory.
 This can be done automatically by invoking the build script with the `-U` option, which copies `res/` without building TaskCollect.
 (Use `-u` if both building and copying `res/`)

-  2. Obtain a Google OAuth 2.0 client ID and save it to `$home/res/taskcollect/` (see `doc/en/cmd/taskcollect` for more info)

-  3. If running for the first time, you will also need to set up a Redis server.
+  2. If running for the first time, you will need to set up a Redis server.
 You must ensure you are Redis 7 as no other version will work.
 Ensure that the Redis server is running and unexposed to the network before you run TaskCollect.

-  4. Run the program for your OS and CPU (e.g. `prg/linux/amd64/taskcollect`).
+  3. Run the program for your OS and CPU (e.g. `prg/linux/amd64/taskcollect`).

-  5. TaskCollect will ask you for a passphrase to the running Redis server.
+  4. TaskCollect will ask you for a passphrase to the running Redis server.
 If you have not set up a password for Redis, it is sufficient to press enter/return at this prompt, and the TaskCollect web server will start.
 Otherwise, enter the password you configured for Redis to start the web server.

 TaskCollect and its host system should be protected by a strong firewall to prevent damage from bad actors.
 In particular, the firewall should prevent overly frequent requests to TaskCollect, as some APIs that TaskCollect uses enforce a stringent request rate limit.
-Those deploying TaskCollect should additionally request higher request rate limits for the Google Classroom API to avoid having "ratelimit exceeded" errors.

 As of v1.0.0, TaskCollect is considered production-ready and its public interface is stable (see `misc/info/impl.md` for more information).
 If you are deploying TaskCollect, you should consult [the Releases tab](https://codeberg.org/kvo/taskcollect/releases) for official releases.
 Where possible, select the latest available release in order to ensure you are running the most secure and issue-free version available.